 - Prepare for/participate in the Access Planning Meeting (APM) The purpose of the Access Planning Meeting is to engage in an interactive process to discuss with a DRS Counselor submitted documentation and a student’s experience living with and learning with your disability and the kind of barriers you have or are experiencing.
 Through this interactive dialogue, the goal will be to identify appropriate accommodations/services that can be implemented to create equal access for you in the areas where there are or may be anticipated barriers.
 When the accommodations are established, the DRS counselor will share with you how the accommodation is requested and coordinated each quarter and everyone’s role in that process: the role of the DRS office, the role of the student, the role of the professor or Teaching Assistant’s, the role of a staff member within our campus community, etc.

 - Follow-up with DRS for questions or concerns regarding your accommodations The DRS staff is dedicated to ensuring the provision of your accommodations and services.
-This is big campus and there may be many individuals involved in the process of getting your accommodations in place.
+The UW is big campus and there may be many individuals involved in the process of getting your accommodations in place.
 If you experience any difficulties in obtaining or receiving accommodations, or if any additional accommodations are needed, please follow-up with DRS right away for assistance.
 The nature of a course or program may pose barriers that you and the DRS counselor did not anticipate and you may need to look at alterations or additions to your accommodations.
 It is important that you follow-up with your DRS counselor for further discussions when you are or believe you may be experiencing barriers that would not be addressed with your current accommodations/services.